< Back

 Simone Martini was arguably the greatest of the early Sienese painters, with a remarkable feeling for line and colour.
 He is traditionally viewed as a pupil of Duccio, but also seems to have been influenced by the sculpture of Giovanni Pisano and French Gothic art and by the murals of the Roman painters at Assisi.
 Almost nothing is known of his early life.
 A commemorative inscription recorded by Vasari, but now lost, implies that he was born in 1284.
 He was clearly already a prominent painter by 1315, when he signed and dated the huge fresco of the Maestà in the Sala del Mappamondo of the Palazzo Pubblico at Siena.

 Shortly afterwards, he was probably employed at the court of Robert of Anjou at Naples.
-He signed a painting of the king crowned by Louis of Toulouse, which was originally in the church of Santa Chiara at Naples, and he is sometimes identified with a Simone Martini who was awarded an annual salary of fifty ounces of gold in July 1317 (although that Simone is described as a knight rather than a painter).
+He signed a painting of the king crowned by Louis of Toulouse, which was probably originally in the church of Santa Chiara, and he is sometimes identified with a Simone Martini who was awarded an annual salary of fifty ounces of gold in July 1317 (although that Simone is described as a knight rather than a painter).
 In 1320 (or 1319) he signed a polyptych at Pisa, and from 1321 until 1333 there is fairly continuous evidence of his activity in Siena.
 He did a substantial amount of work for the Comune (not just prestigious commissions but also minor tasks such as polychroming sculpture), but he was apparently never an ‘official’ city painter on an annual salary.
 In 1324 he married Giovanna, daughter of Memmo di Filipuccio, a painter from San Gimignano, and sister of Lippo Memmi, who was Simone’s collaborator.
 The famous Annunciation from Siena Cathedral (now in the Uffizi) is dated 1333 and signed by both Simone and Lippo.
 Another brother-in-law, Tederigo (or Federico) Memmi, was also a painter, but no signed works by him have survived.

 Around 1335-36, Simone moved with his family from Siena to Avignon, where the Papacy was then established.
 He painted frescoes (now lost or ruined) in the cathedral there, and met Petrarch.
 Petrarch mentions Simone’s portrait of Laura in the 49th and 50th sonnets of the Rime in Vita di Madonna Laura, and writes in a letter: ‘I have known two painters of talent, one Giotto, in high renown among moderns, and the other Simone of Siena’.
 The Laura portrait and another portrait painted by Simone in Avignon of Cardinal Napoleone Orsini (both lost) are the earliest recorded independent portraits in Italian painting.
 Simone's last recorded work was an altarpiece (also lost) painted in 1343 for the Franciscan church at Avignon.
 (A fifteenth-century notice of this hitherto unknown picture was published by Emma Capron in the January 2017 Burlington Magazine.)
 It is uncertain whether Simone died at Avignon or Siena.
 His funeral was held at San Domenico in Siena on 4 August 1344.